Expanding Prospects for Holistic Therapists!

 Select courses that provide a therapist level ‘diploma qualification’ in the subjects of your choice.
 Make sure your qualification is accredited and approved by independent ‘professional bodies’.
 If you want to set up your own practice, it is necessary to get your Public Liability Insurance policy in place.
 This covers you should a client make a claim (unlikely but it can happen)!
 You may wish to apply for ‘membership of an accrediting body’.
 There are many benefits although membership is not compulsory.

 Did you know?
-The holistic health field is expected to grow between 8 and 25% by 2022.
-Depending on the course subjects you choose – Holistic Massage is expected to grow by 22% and 8 -14% for every other type of therapy.
+The holistic health field is expected to grow between 8% and 25% by 2022.
 That’s an impressive growth for a relatively small branch of healing.